seedsordeeds/problemsets/README.md

 # [Intermediate/Hard] Problem 2: N-Divisible Digits

-The task is to write a program that takes two integers, N and M, and then to find the largest integer composed of N-digits that is evenly divisible by M.
+The task is to write a program that asks for two integers, N and M, and then finds the largest integer composed of N-digits that is evenly divisible by M.

 The following statements are always true: